-- 13. At the 1990 NPT Review Conference, a number of recommendations were made by the committee reviewing the implementation of Article III which had a significant impact on the NSG's activities in the 1990s.
-These included the following: - that NPT parties consider further improvements in measures to prevent the diversion of nuclear technology for nuclear weapons; - that states engage in consultations to ensure appropriate coordination of their controls on the exports of items, such as tritium, not identified in Article III.2 but still relevant to nuclear weapons proliferation and therefore to the NPT as a whole; - that nuclear supplier states require, as a necessary condition for the transfer of relevant nuclear supplies to non-nuclear weapon states, the acceptance of IAEA Safeguards on all their current and future nuclear activities (i.e. fullscope safeguards, or comprehensive safeguards). - 14.
-Shortly thereafter, it became apparent that export control provisions then in force had not prevented Iraq, a party to the NPT, from pursuing a clandestine nuclear weapons program, which later prompted UN Security Council action.
-A large part of Iraq's effort had been the acquisition of dual-use items not covered by the Guidelines and then building its own trigger list items.
-This gave major impetus to the NSG's development of its dual-use guidelines.
+- That NPT parties consider further improvements in measures to prevent the diversion of nuclear technology for nuclear weapons; - That States engage in consultations to ensure appropriate coordination of their controls on the exports of items, such as tritium, not identified in Article III.2 but still relevant to nuclear weapons proliferation and therefore to the NPT as a whole; - That nuclear supplier States require, as a necessary condition for the transfer of relevant nuclear supplies to non-nuclear weapon States, the acceptance of IAEA Safeguards on all their current and future nuclear activities (i.e. full-scope Safeguards or comprehensive Safeguards). - 14.
+Shortly thereafter, it became apparent that export control provisions then in force had not prevented Iraq, a party to the NPT, from pursuing a clandestine nuclear weapons programme, which later prompted UN Security Council action.
+A large part of Iraq's effort had been the acquisition of dual-use items not covered by the NSG Guidelines and then building its own Trigger List items.
+This gave major impetus to the NSG's development of its Dual-Use Guidelines.
 In doing so, the NSG demonstrated its commitment to nuclear non-proliferation by ensuring that items like those used by Iraq would from now on be controlled to ensure their non-explosive use.
-These items would, however, continue to be available for peaceful nuclear activities subject to IAEA safeguards, as well as for other industrial activities where they would not contribute to nuclear proliferation. - 15.
-Following these developments the NSG decided in 1992: - to establish guidelines for transfers of nuclear-related dual-use equipment, material and technology (items which have both nuclear and non-nuclear applications) which could make a significant contribution to an unsafeguarded nuclear fuel cycle or nuclear explosive activity.
-These dual-use guidelines were published as part 2 of INFCIRC/254; - to establish a framework for consultation on the dual-use guidelines, for the exchange of information on their implementation and on procurement activities of potential proliferation concern;
+These items would, however, continue to be available for peaceful nuclear activities subject to IAEA Safeguards, as well as for other industrial activities where they would not contribute to nuclear proliferation. - 15.
+Following these developments the NSG decided in 1992: - To establish Guidelines for transfers of nuclear-related dual-use equipment, material and technology (items which have both nuclear and non-nuclear applications) which could make a significant contribution to an unsafeguarded nuclear fuel cycle or nuclear explosive activity.
+These Dual-Use Guidelines were published as Part 2 of INFCIRC/254; - To establish a framework for consultation on the Dual-Use Guidelines, for the exchange of information on their implementation and on procurement activities of potential proliferation concern; - To establish procedures for exchanging notifications which have been issued as a result of national decisions not to authorise transfers of dual-use equipment or technology, and to ensure that members do not approve transfers of such items without first consulting with the State that issued the notification; - To make a full-scope Safeguards agreement with the IAEA a condition for the future supply of Trigger List items to any non-nuclear-weapon State.
+This decision ensured that only NPT parties and other States with full-scope Safeguards agreements could benefit from nuclear transfers. - 16.
+The endorsement at the 1995 NPT Review and Extension Conference (NPTREC) of the full-scope Safeguards policy already adopted by the NSG in 1992 clearly reflects the conviction of the international community that this nuclear supply policy is a vital element to promote shared nuclear non-proliferation commitments and obligations.
+Specifically, Paragraph 12 of the Decision on "Principles and Objectives for Nuclear Non-Proliferation and Disarmament" at the

-- to establish procedures for exchanging notifications which have been issued as a result of national decisions not to authorise transfers of dual-use equipment or technology, and to ensure that members do not approve transfers of such items without first consulting with the state that issued the notification; - to make a fullscope safeguards agreement with the IAEA a condition for the future supply of trigger list items to any non-nuclear weapons state.
-This decision ensured that only NPT parties and other states with fullscope safeguards agreements could benefit from nuclear transfers. - 16.
-The endorsement at the 1995 NPT Review and Extension Conference (NPTREC) of the fullscope safeguards policy already adopted by the NSG in 1992 clearly reflects the conviction of the international community that this nuclear supply policy is a vital element to promote shared nuclear non-proliferation commitments and obligations.
-Specifically, Paragraph 12 of the Decision on "Principles and Objectives for Nuclear Non-proliferation and Disarmament" at the 1995 NPTREC states that fullscope safeguards and international legally binding commitments not to acquire nuclear weapons or other nuclear explosive devices should be a condition for granting licences for trigger list items under new supply arrangements with non nuclear-weapon states.
+1995 NPTREC states that full-scope Safeguards and international legally binding commitments not to acquire nuclear weapons or other nuclear explosive devices should be a condition for granting licences for Trigger List items under new supply arrangements with non nuclear-weapon States.

-The NSG, the Zangger Committee, and the NPT
+The NSG, the Zangger Committee and the NPT